SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 01 December, 2022 at 15:35:14
+# Last Refreshed - 01 December, 2022 at 18:37:03
 The Latest Activity was a VirtualRide -

 <b>Zwift - Tempus Fugit in Watopia</b>

 which happened on 30 November, 2022 at 17:48:00

-Which is 0 years, 0 months, 0 days, 21 hours and 47 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 0 hours and 49 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/8190181780